Foundations of a Compositional Systems Biology: Composition framework

-This essay focuses on a composition framework called ``process bigraphs'', which is an evolutionary extension of Robin Milner’s \textbf{bigraphs} \cite{milner2009space} (Fig. \ref{fig:process_bigraph}A), and was initially implemented by Vivarium \cite{agmon2022vivarium}.
-Bigraphs are a powerful framework for compositional modeling due to their ability to represent complex systems through hierarchical structures and flexible reconfigurations, related to agent-based modeling.
-A bigraph combines two distinct graph structures: a \textbf{place graph} (shown in Fig. \ref{fig:store_diagram}B), which represents the hierarchical nesting of entities within other entities, and a \textbf{link graph}, which represents the connectivity of a system using hyperedges to capture the communication between multiple entities. \textbf{Process bigraphs} (Fig. \ref{fig:process_bigraph}B) reimagine this structure with the introduction of processes, replacing the link graph with a process-state interaction graph, more simply called a \textbf{process graph} (shown in Fig. \ref{fig:composite_diagram}A).
-Processes introduce additional considerations for orchestration—the ordering of distributed events in time—synthesizing concepts from discrete-event co-simulation and dataflow programming for distributed systems \cite{lamport2019time,thompson2009unifying,goldstein2018multiscale}.
-These concepts will be introduced incrementally and in greater detail throughout this section.
+This article focuses on a composition framework called ``process bigraphs'', which is an evolutionary extension of Robin Milner’s \textbf{bigraphs} \cite{milner2009space} (Fig. \ref{fig:composition_framework}a), and was initially implemented by Vivarium \cite{agmon2022vivarium}.
+Bigraphs are a powerful framework for compositional modeling due to their ability to represent complex systems through hierarchical structures and flexible reconfigurations, related to rule-based and agent-based modeling.
+A bigraph combines two distinct graph structures: a \textbf{place graph} (shown in Fig. \ref{fig:composition_framework}e), which represents the hierarchical nesting of entities within other entities, and a \textbf{link graph}, which represents the connectivity of a system using hyperedges to capture the communication between multiple entities. \textbf{Process bigraphs} (Fig. \ref{fig:composition_framework}b) reimagine this structure with the introduction of processes (Fig. \ref{fig:composition_framework}c), replacing the link graph with a process-state interaction graph, more simply called a \textbf{process graph} (Fig. \ref{fig:composition_framework}g).
+Processes introduce additional considerations for orchestration—the ordering of distributed events in time—synthesizing concepts from discrete-event co-simulation, functional programming, and distributed concurrent systems \cite{lamport2019time,thompson2009unifying,goldstein2018multiscale}.